natgo/wt-wiki-scraper/wikitext-transpiled/ground/ZSU-57-2%20(Sweden).md

 * 57 mm guns will destroy or cripple aircraft with one hit, and can easily take out tanks from the sides too
 * Very high penetration for an SPAA at 151 mm
 * Very effective against lightly armoured vehicles like the [[Leopard 1]] or [[AMX-30]]
+* Guns will sometimes even manage to penetrate even the frontal plates of contemporary medium and heavy tanks

 '''Cons:'''

 * Large vehicle size
 * Very vulnerable turret (ammo on all sides of turret + very thin armour)
 * Crew is very crowded in the turret (1 shot has the potential to knock out 5 crew members with ease)
+* Low turret walls allow for taller vehicle (especially ones with roof-mounted machine guns) to gun down the crew inside.
 * Shells have bad accuracy after consecutive shots
 * Sub-par anti-air capability due to low rate of fire and poor accuracy